Packing tips to save you time and money when moving abroad

 It can be hard to relinquish control of our possessions, but sometimes it’s for the best.
 When you’re shipping large, bulky items like furniture and appliances, you might be tempted to wrap them in preparation for shipping yourself.
-But many shipping companies offer this as part of the service – and, because they’re professional packaging experts with thousands of hours of combined experience, you can rest assured that they’ll do a good job.
+But many shipping companies (such as 1st Move International) offer this as part of the service – and, because they’re professional packaging experts with thousands of hours of combined experience, you can rest assured that they’ll do a good job.

 Moving overseas can be a daunting prospect, so it probably won’t soothe your nerves to know that between 2,000 and 10,000 shipping containers are lost at sea every year.

 While that number only accounts for 1% of containers shipped annually, it’s still important to understand that – as with most things in life – shipping your belongings overseas is not risk-free.

 Take some time finding the right insurance provider for your needs, prioritising the most valuable and breakable items, and remember that you won’t be able to claim for broken items that you packed yourself.

 Use up that booze!

 You might be keen to move your personal wine cellar with you overseas, but many countries will impose high taxes and duties on alcohol imports.